rmvanhees/pys5p/README.rst

 For more information on the Tropomi L1b products visit:
    * http://www.tropomi.eu/documents/level-0-1b-products

-The software requires python3, h5py, numpy
+The software requires Python3.7+ with python modules: h5py, numpy, matplotlib

+The python mocule Cartopy is required to run:
+ * class S5Pgeoplot
+ * method S5P.plot::draw_tracks

 The software is intended for SRON internal usage.